CodeYourFuture/syllabus/docs/fundamentals/week-1/coursework.md

 **&rarr; [HTML CSS Crash Course](https://scrimba.com/learn/htmlcss)**

-## Code.org
+## Code.org (4 hours)

 Code.org is a website which teaches beginners how to code and gives them lots of practice.
 It uses block-based coding.
 Don't be put off by the simplicity - top universities teach block-based coding (e.g. Berkeley & Harvard).

-Over the next few weeks, we will be completing the course called "Course 3", but this week you only need to do up to Lesson 12, _Farmer: While Loops_.
+As we will be doing most of our coding in CYF blocks, you only need to do up to Lesson 12, _Farmer: While Loops_.
 It's important to spend some time with these ideas to prepare yourself for CYF Blocks.

 To get set up: